-Quit smoking immediately if you have cancer.
-Some smokers may think that since they have cancer, there is no reason to quit.
+If you have just been told you have cancer, try to stop smoking right now.
+A lot of people who are afflicted with cancer have the mistaken idea that there is no longer any point in giving up cigarettes since they are already seriously ill.
 Cigarettes can cause further damage to your body because they contain cancer causing agents, which diminish your body’s ability to recover.

 Immediately stop smoking if your doctor tells you that you have cancer.
 Many people with cancer make the mistake of thinking that they should not quit smoking because they are already sick.
 The carcinogens contained in cigarettes could decrease the chance of their body recovering from cancer.

 Watch the veggies and fruits you buy, as they could be contaminated.
 Often times, they are sprayed with poisons to prevent bacteria, fungus and bug from destroying them.
 To prevent consuming the pesticides, look for goods which use fewer pesticides, and make sure to wash the produce in water with a mild soap.

 Be cautious about chemical contamination on fresh fruits and vegetables from the store.
 Big agriculture depends on the use of pesticides, herbicides, and fungicides to consistently produce crops.
 Wash your produce in warm water with dish soap, or consider buying only organic foods.

 Some people may have old-fashioned ideas about cancer and its effects.
 There are those who believe that people with cancer are unable to work.
 There are even some people who still believe that cancer is contagious.
 Address other people’s concerns as honestly as you can, and don’t be afraid to share your own feelings about what you’re going through.